Asymptotic Syzygies of Weighted Projective Spaces: Main Results

 In order to compute $B_q(d)$ explicitly, we similarly wish to select a monomial $m$ of the correct degree that yields nonzero Betti entries.
 In order to analyze the back of the Betti table, we want this $m$ to have a large number of annihilators, as the right-most nonzero Betti entry guaranteed by $m$ has column index $|A(m)|$.

-The monomial of $\overline{M}_q$ that is the largest with respect to lex for $x_0 > \ldots > x_{n-1} > y$ will have the most variables raised to the power of $d-1$, up to symmetry.
+The monomial of $\overline{M}_q$ that is the lex-most with respect to $x_0 > \ldots > x_{n-1} > y$ will have the most variables raised to the power of $d-1$, up to symmetry.
 Such a monomial will be annihilated by the most $x_i$'s, and is thus a good choice for our $m$.
 We let $B_q(d) = |A(m)|$ for this particular $m$.

-Instead of counting the number of annihilators of $m$, we will find a formula for the number of non-annihilators, $|NA(m)|$, and use this to calculate $B_q(d)$.
-Since Lemma \ref{lem:dOddgens} shows that $\overline{S}$ is generated in degree 1, $\dim_k(\overline{S}) = N-n$ is the total number of generators of $\overline{S}_1$, meaning that
+Instead of counting the number of annihilators of $m$, we will find a formula for the number of non-annihilators, which we call $|NA(m)|$, and use this to calculate $B_q(d)$.
+In particular,

 We consider the cases where $q \leq n-1$, $q = n$, and $q = n+1$ separately.